Burns Night Supper at the LSU Rural Life Museum

 Our band and other members participate in activities sponsored by other organizations nearby, and our members often attend in groups.
 Contact us is you are interested in any of the following:

 Caledonian Society of New Orleans – 2020 Burns Supper – Saturday, January 25, 2020, Southern Yacht Club, More details will be available closer to the time.
 Be sure to mark your calendar!
 The Southern Yacht Club is always a festive venue.
-This is a evening affair so, if you have been wanting an opportunity to wear your evening Highland attire this will be an opportunity to don it all!
+This is a evening affair so, if you have been hoping for an opportunity to wear your evening Highland attire this will be an opportunity to don it all!

 CelticFest Mississippi – Mar 27 – 28, 2020, Mississippi Agriculture & Forestry Museum,